 You can only apply for funds on acceptance of your manuscript or conference proceedings by the publisher, not before.
 To find out if you are eligible for APC costs to be covered by one of the funds held in the Library please contact the open access team.

 To make an application for APC funding, deposit your accepted manuscript in Symplectic and select "yes" when prompted.

-Please note: if you find that there is already an entry in Symplectic for your accepted paper then you will need to either add a new manual record, or edit the existing one, to submit a new APC funding application.
-The option to add or edit a manual record can be found within the “data sources” section of the Symplectic record.
+If there is already an entry in Symplectic for your accepted paper either add a new manual record, or edit the existing one, to submit a new APC funding application.
+The option to add or edit a manual record is in the “data sources” section of the Symplectic record.

 If your application is approved, you will receive an email within 2 to 5 days which will include further instructions and a purchase order (PO) number to facilitate payment.